Clastify logo

 Temperature as a measure of particle motion

 At the same temperature, different gases have the same average translational kinetic energy per particle.
-So lighter particles have a greater average speed than heavier particles, because the same kinetic energy is associated with a smaller mass.
+So lighter particles have a greater average speed than heavier ones, because the same kinetic energy is associated with a smaller mass.

 What internal energy includes